 Never expect that the country you are travelling in to have the same “hygiene standards” that you would find at home.

-- Always travel with tampons, toilet paper and a sarong or shawl – these are indispensable.
+- 1. Always travel with tampons, toilet paper and a sarong or shawl – these are indispensable.
 Many women have been surprised by irregular timing of their menstrual period.
-Remember – tampons and pads are not readily available in all countries and sanitary disposal bins not always available
+Remember – tampons and pads are not readily available in all countries and sanitary disposal bins not always available.

-- The world is drowning in plastic water bottles – buy a travel water filter instead, and avoid Bali belly!
+2. The world is drowning in plastic water bottles – buy a travel water filter bottle instead, and avoid Bali belly!

-- Pack rubber flip flops (thongs) for public showers.
+4. Pack rubber flip flops for public showers.

-- Antiseptic wipes – great for wiping down seats, tables, menus, hands as you go.
-Travel connects you with people and their germs.
+6. Antiseptic wipes – great for wiping down seats, tables, menus, hands as you go.

-- Even small nicks and cuts must be promptly cared for to prevent infection!
-Pack band-aids, antiseptic solution, antibiotic cream, anti-inflammatories and/or aspirin.
+8. Even small nicks and cuts must be promptly cared for to prevent infection!
+Pack band-aids, Tea Tree antiseptic solution, antibiotic cream, anti-inflammatories and aspirin.

-- If you are eating street food – join the queue of women and their children rather than eat at alone at a “Western” restaurant.
+10. And finally.
+Remember – if you are eating street food – join the queue of women and their children rather than eat at alone at a “Western” restaurant.

 9. Last minute travel checklist